Inside Cellar Walls, (330 Commercial Road, E14)

 This morning I thought I’d have love tonight

-Now she don’t think of me no more
+Now she doesn’t think of me no more

 Thought I was in love this morning;